The world moves

 ABOUT THE INSTITUTE

 New forms of human mobility are reshaping the 21st century.
-Reproductive migration and climate displacement are accelerating simultaneously — yet no research institute has studied them together, built the data infrastructure to measure them, or constructed the legal frameworks to govern them.
+Reproductive mobility and climate displacement are accelerating simultaneously, yet no research institute has studied them together, built the data infrastructure to measure them, or constructed the legal frameworks to govern them.

 GIEHM exists to do all three.
 We are building the science, the tools, and the network this field demands.